Pinus pinea: Description

-The stone pine is a coniferous evergreen tree that can exceed 25 m in height, but 12-20 m is more typical.
+The stone pine is a coniferous tree that can exceed 25 m in height, but 12-20 m is more typical.
 In youth, it is a bushy globe, in mid-age an umbrella canopy on a thick trunk, and, in maturity, a broad and flat crown over 8 m in width.
 The bark is thick, red-brown and deeply fissured into broad vertical plates.